Projections (Star Trek: Voyager): Production

+The episode's music was composed by David Bell, cinematography was done by Marvin V. Rush, and Robert Lederman was editor.

 Reception

+"Projections" first aired on September 11, 1995.

 Writer Brannon Braga called "Projections" his favorite installment of Star Trek: Voyager in a 1996 interview with The Official Star Trek Voyager Magazine.
-Series co-creator and executive producer Michael Piller called the episode "a wonderful show" and "a fascinating episode", specifically praising Robert Picardo's performance alongside fellow co-creator and executive producer Jeri Taylor.
-Picardo himself would rate "Projections" as one of the two best Doctor-heavy stories of the second season, second only to "Lifesigns".
-Reviewers Lance Parkin and Mark Jones thought the episode was "excellent".
+Series co-creator and executive producer Michael Piller called the episode "a wonderful show" and "a fascinating episode", specifically praising Robert Picardo's performance alongside co-creator and executive producer Jeri Taylor.
+Picardo himself rated "Projections" as one of the two best Doctor-heavy stories of the second season, second only to "Lifesigns".
+Reviewers Lance Parkin and Mark Jones described the episode as "excellent".